What is the State of MO Workforce Survey?

 Why aren’t there any open text boxes on the survey?

 The survey was designed to focus on quantitative (Likert scale) questions to ensure consistency and confidentiality.
-This format will allow for easier analysis and identification of trends.
+This format allows for easier analysis and identification of trends.

 How do I share the survey link?

-The survey link needs to come directly from Qualtrics, so make sure to direct all team members to the Qualtrics email they personally received to take the survey and do not share a link or create a QR code.
+The survey link needs to come directly from Qualtrics, so make sure to direct all team members to the State of MO Workforce Survey email they personally received and do not share a link or create a QR code.

 Is there a flyer or social media graphic I can share to promote the survey?